On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 By taking a Besicovitch cover the balls will have bounded overlap.
 The number of balls will be thus bounded by $C(m)\sigma^{-m+1}$.
 This implies the second inequality in the lemma.

 We estimate the remaining part of the integral in order to conclude the third inequality:

-This type of estimate comes from \ref{p:localapprox}.
+This type of estimate comes from Proposition \ref{p:localapprox}.
 There is an additional issue we deal with here which is that there is a slight mismatch between the current on the cylindrical region $\mathbf{R}(L)$ and where the graphical approximation is defined.
-This issue does appear in the above estimate and is addressed in Lemma 8.16 and Remark 8.17 of \cite{de2023fineIII}. \end{proof} \end{section} \begin{section}{The linear problem} \begin{subsection}{Preliminaries} We refer to \cite{DS1} for the detailed set up for the linear problem.
+This issue does appear in the above estimate and is addressed in Lemma 8.16 and Remark 8.17 of \cite{de2023fineIII}. \end{proof} \end{section} \begin{section}{The boundary linear problem} In this section, we study the boundary linear problem of multi-valued Dirichlet minimizing functions on the half-space.
+We show this problem to have similar properties to the interior problem of Dirichlet minimizing functions treated in \cite{DS1}.
+We show the $1$-homogeneous Dir-minimizers to be linear and a suitable decay lemma.
+We conclude the section with a technical result which will later allow us to conclude that blowups are Dir-minimizing up to the boundary.